 Do not waste water by over watering; avoid run-off and standing water for any period of time.
 (How and When to Water)

 Fertilizing Zenith Zoysia

-- Once a Zenith turf is matured, apply moderate nitrogen according to the table below.
+- Once Zenith turf is matured, apply moderate nitrogen according to the table below.
 It can maintain good density and color and need cutting only every 10 days at low fertility levels.
 Higher fertilizer levels produce deeper color, but more growth means more frequent mowing and increased risk of diseases.